jzmack/static_site_generator/content/projects/mc-backup/index.md

 ### Overview

 This is a fully automated backup solution for using Python, SCP, and the APIs of the Aruba Mobility Conductors.
 In our environment, we have several conductors that manage hundreds of Managed Devices (MDs), which are WLAN controllers.
-The goal of this project was to ensure that the flash storage and full configuration of each Mobility Conductor was backed in a secure location up every week, and that the process was fully automated.
+The goal of this project was to ensure that the flash storage and full configuration of each Mobility Conductor was backed in a secure location every week, and that the process was fully automated.

 ![MC-Backup](/images/mc-backup.png)

 ### Why I made this

 You need backups for your important network infrastructure devices, it's as simple as that.
-Having that solution done in a fully automated manor is preferable.
+Having that solution done in a fully automated manner is preferable.
 Mistakes will be limited and if a backup should fail for any reason, we will be notified.

 ### Impact